ExtraGG/blocklist/README.md

 ## Description

-Add this list to your Adblocker Plus filter list to hide annoying modal pop ups to improve your browser experience.
+Add this list to your Adblocker Plus filter list to hide annoying modal pop-ups.

 ## Installation